 Here is this week’s top Palo Alto Networks news.

-Rock the vote - there is still time to vote for Palo Alto Networks in the 2014 Computing Security Awards!
+Only a few more days to vote for Palo Alto Networks in the 2014 Computing Security Awards!
+Voting ends September 30.

 Here are upcoming events around the world that you should know about: